Assisted migration of forests in North America: Northward planting of Coast Redwood in tree farms

+Northward plantings assist climate adaptation decisions

+Private landowners, whether planting trees outside of native ranges for horticultural or commercial timber interests, are not by law required to seek governmental approval for doing so.
+Hence, the practice of visiting mature private or botanical garden plantings to assess the viability of intentional assisted migration of a tree species is not yet documented as standard practice.
+Thus far, the best-known example of documenting northward plantings pertains to a citizen group, Torreya Guardians, justifying their actions in planting seeds of an officially listed endangered species of tree, Florida torreya, hundreds of miles northward.

 Diminishing fog along California's northern coast is already substantial, and its consequences would make coast redwood increasingly "drought stressed under a summer climate of reduced fog frequency and greater evaporative demand."
 Researchers have begun studying how diminishment of fog, owing to climate change, would make habitat unsuitable for Coast redwood in southern portions of their range.
 Even in northern sections of current range, climate change could constrict habitability such that low slopes along rivers would become the final refugia.
 Authors of the guest editorial in a 2021 issue of Journal of Ecology featured coast redwood in a concluding statement: "We expect that dominant tree species threatened within their range (e.g. coast redwood) would have to be translocated at a landscape level to protect overall habitat, ecosystem productivity and associated species."

 The sudden deaths of some previously healthy giant sequoias, which are native to the western slope of the Sierra Nevada mountain range, are correlated with California's record drought of 2012–2016.
 The deaths caught scientists and national park managers by surprise during the next few years, as drought-weakened trees succumbed to bark beetle infestations in their thin-barked upper branches.
 Because the drought killed an enormous number of the common pine species and firs that surround the discrete groves of giant sequoias, a wildfire of catastrophic intensity, the Castle Fire, swept through the region in 2020.
 The innate fire resistance of even the tallest and sturdiest sequoias could not protect the groves.
 A tenth of the entire native population of giant sequoia is estimated to have been killed.
 An interagency Giant Sequoia Lands Coalition formed in 2021, reporting that "giant sequoias are known for their resistance to insects and disease and their fire-adapted life cycle, however the 2012–2016 drought appears to have been a tipping point for giant sequoias and other Sierra Nevada mixed-conifer forests."